sorich87/bootstrap-tour/README.md

 ## Demo and Documentation
 [http://bootstraptour.com](http://bootstraptour.com)

-## TODO
-- Add the smooth scrolling when the popover is outside the viewport
-- Define an appropriate tag + milestone system

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).